LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 > It is fairly straightforward transaction or information finding and so you shouldn't really need to speak to somebody, but the majority ended up having to phone which is disappointing.
 It was frustrating for them because they were having to find time to phone during work hours

-The lack of availability of webchat outside office hours was another frustration.

 ### Rotherham

 Charlotte Cheetham and Amanda ran the interviews at Rotherham and identified many of the same findings.

 Charlotte commented that some of their expectations were incorrect about older people using online services;

 > The older generation have definitely got a grasp on using technology - I think we're too quick sometimes to write them off